It can be very distressing to learn that whilst pregnant or on maternity leave your job status has changed to ‘at risk of becoming redundant’.

 At the time of writing the government is proposing significant changes to legislation to extend the existing protection to pregnant women and new mothers.
 This might mean the ‘priority’ for suitable alternative jobs is extended to those that have declared they are pregnant, those who have returned to work in the previous six months after maternity leave and even adoptive parents.

-If you have any questions or need help with a maternity or redundancy situation, download the HR Solver app today and chat with our HR experts.
+If you have any questions or need help with a maternity or redundancy situation, speak with our HR experts online today.